20. The Kea Shell

 --timeout secondsspecifies the timeout (in seconds) for the connection.
 If not given, 10 seconds is used.

 --service service-namespecifies the target of a command.
-If not given, the CA is used as the target.
-This may be used more than once to specify multiple targets.
+If not given, the CA will be used as the target.
+May be used more than once to specify multiple targets.

 commandspecifies the command to be sent.
 If not specified, the